 Schooled by the history of humanity and its culture, his flavor is influenced by powerful minds from other times and places.
 He is a philosopher and a theologian.
 The things he is certain of in the world are uncertainty and the perpetual unfolding of the universal life.
-We are grounded in the personal dimension where, as observed by Oscar Wilde, “we are never more true to ourselves than when we are inconsistent.”
 The most traumatic moments in human history are the ones in which the world wakes up and sees the prison of its idols and technologies for what they are.
+His writing focuses broadly on the intersections of art and spirituality in the post-modern age, paving a new forward.”

 In this season of rapid change, Dustin is hopeful that the human spirit is able to withdraw from the apocalyptic scene and recreate, reinvigorate, and reclaim the space of the human spirit hijacked by the imperial and colonial spectacle of late capitalism.
 Otherwise, we will forever be caught off guard, failing to remember that evolution and her complexity can spiral backwards and downwards or forward and upward.
 It will hold us together or rip us apart.